BriskGuy/curfew-checker/README.md

 ```
 ...will print the sentence "Four is less than five." to the terminal.

 Start by writing a simple method that takes in `time` as a parameter and uses an **if statement** to check if `time` is greater than or equal to curfew, 11.
 To pass the spec, check out what the test what you to output.
-Type `rspec` into your command line from the **root directory of the project** to see if the first test passes.
+Type `learn` into your command line from the **root directory of the project** to see if the first test passes.

 ### Curfew Checker
 Write your solution in `curfew_checker.rb`